Lasagna by Rosemoor

 There are some foods that instantly bring joy and depression.
-The thought of consuming a wonderful piece of pasta, sauce, cheese and magic balanced by the overwhelming amount of work to create that moment is the catch-22 of Lasagna.
+The thought of consuming a wonderful piece of pasta, sauce, cheese and magic balanced by the overwhelming amount of work to create that moment is the catch-22 of Lasagne.
 One of the munchkins requested this dish for a birthday dinner, so there was no getting around the deed.
 To make your day shorter than mine, I’m going to suggest several steps to do ahead.

 - Pre-spice your meat the night before.